smartekIT/hostUp/README.md

     => App running at: http://localhost:3000/

-   11. Test out the basec page loading and functions by going to your server ip or URL at port 3000, for exampl `10.21.3.41:3000` or `http://mysuperawesomeurl.com:3000`
+   11. Test out the basec page loading and functions by going to your server ip or URL at port 3000, for example `10.21.3.41:3000` or `http://mysuperawesomeurl.com:3000`

    12. If everything is working, then use `CTRL+C` to stop the meteor app from running, and let's build.